Sharing is caring!

 Histamine in the central nervous system is broken down primarily by histamine N-methyltransferase (HMT), while histamine in the digestive tract is broken down primarily by diamine oxidase (DAO).

-So if you’re deficient in DAO, you likely have symptoms of histamine intolerance.”
+So if you present with low levels of DAO, you likely have symptoms of histamine intolerance.”

 Dr. Amy Myers lists the following as causes of low DAO: